brevzin/cpp_proposals/2996_reflection/reflection.md

   - `std::meta::info`, or
   - a pointer or reference to a consteval-only type, or
   - an (possibly multi-dimensional) array of a consteval-only type, or
-  - a pointer-to-member type to a class `C` of type `M` where either `C` or `M` is a consteval-only type, or
+  - a class type with a base class or non-static data member of consteval-only type, or
-  - a function type with a consteval-only return type or a consteval-only parameter type, or
+  - a function type with a return type or parameter type of consteval-only type, or
-  - a class type with a consteval-only base class type or consteval-only non-static data member type.
+  - a pointer-to-member type to a class `C` of type `M` where either `C` or `M` is a consteval-only type.

-An object of consteval-only type shall either end its lifetime during the evaluation of a manifestly constant-evaluated expression or conversion ([expr.const]{.sref}), or be a constexpr variable that is not odr-used ([basic.def.odr]{.sref}).
+An object of consteval-only type shall either end its lifetime during the evaluation of a manifestly constant-evaluated expression or conversion ([expr.const]{.sref}), or be a constexpr variable for which every expression that names the variable is within an immediate function context.

 [*]{.pnum} Consteval-only types may not be used to declare a static data member of a class having module or external linkage.
 Furthermore, specializations of a class template having a non-type template argument of consteval-only type may not be used to declare a static data member of a class having module or external linkage.